zipurman/oVIRT_Simple_Backup/docs/install_debian.md

-#### Install Steps using Debian as your VM OS for the oVirtBackupEngine and XenMigrateVM
+#### Install Steps using Debian as your VM OS for the oVirtSimpleBackupVM and XenMigrateVM

  [Back To ReadMe](https://github.com/zipurman/oVIRT_Simple_Backup/)